PapilPatil/skilladder/replit.md

 ## Overview

 SkillAdder is a full-stack web application for managing employee skills and endorsements within organizations.
-Built with React frontend and Express backend, it provides a gamified platform for employees to showcase their skills, receive endorsements from colleagues, and track their professional development through a points-based system.
+Built with React frontend and Express backend, it provides a highly gamified platform for employees to showcase their skills, receive endorsements from colleagues, and track their professional development through an engaging points-based system with streaks, challenges, and rewards.

 ## User Preferences